Azure/azure-sdk-for-js/sdk/communication/communication-administration/README.md

 # Azure Communication Administration client library for JavaScript

-The Azure Communication Administration library lets the developer create/delete users and issue tokens for Communication Services.
-Users and tokens can then be used when adding Chat or Calling to an app.
+The administration library is used for managing users and tokens for Azure Communication Services.
+This library also provides capabilities for phone number administration.

+Acquired phone numbers can come with many capabilities, depending on the country, number type and phone plan.
+Examples of capabilities are SMS inbound and outbound usage, PSTN inbound and outbound usage.
+Phone numbers can also be assigned to a bot via a webhook URL.

 ## Getting started